makrai/notes/rao-2501-WhiSPA-speech-sem-psy-acl.md

   * alternatives such as HuBERT and Wav2Vec2-BERT
   * Whisper has a stronger language encoding module at capturing speaker attribs (Kyung+ 2024; Yang+ 2023)
-    * due to its pretraining objective of transcription/translation.
+    * due to its pretraining objective of transcription/translation
 * speech recognition vastly improved (Radford+ 2022; Hsu+ 2021)
-  * hE limited ability to capture deeper semantics and speaker attributes compared to a text-based language model (Chen+ 2024; Dong+ 2022).
+  * hE limited ability to capture deeper semantics and speaker attributes compared to a text-based language model (Chen+ 2024; Dong+ 2022)
-  * Prior works that have addressed this have targeted a very narrow scope of psychological attributes (Busso+ 2008).
+  * Prior works that have addressed this have targeted a very narrow scope of psychological attributes (Busso+ 2008)
   * need for bridging speech encoders’ acoustic robustness with the psychological depth of text-based language models
-    * ie embedding fundamental psychological dimensions present in one’s speech.
+    * ie embedding fundamental psychological dimensions present in one’s speech
 * Multi-level fusion architectures leveraging both acoustic and lexical features
   * improve performance in emotion recognition, speaker identification, etc
   * Zhao+ (2022) demonstrates that